CliveC99/project-3-tic-tac-toe/README.md

    | Pep8 Linter | Pass. | No Errors. | ![test](https://res.cloudinary.com/dp9lxtk3y/image/upload/v1681679398/p3-tic-tac-toe/pep8_leax3w.jpg) |
    | Local Terminal | Game to function without issues. | Game functioned. | Play the game. |
    | CI Heroku Terminal | Game to function without issues. | Game functions. | Play the game. |

+   # Imported Modules
+  - OS
+    - I used `os.system('clear')` to clear the terminal so it wouldn't be clogged up.
+  - Time
+    - I used `time.sleep(3)` so it would give the user time to read the information.